berry-13/mailgun-utility/README.md

 # Mailgun Utility

-A simple utility for interacting with the Mailgun API.
+A simple utility for interacting with the Mailgun API

 ## Installation